Residual Classes and Quotient Spaces in Linear Algebra

 (a)

 Assume $v \in W$.
-To show $v + W$ is a subspace of $V$, it suffices to show closure under addition and scalar multiplication.
-Let’s say $v + w_{1}, v + w_{2} \in v + W$.
-Adding these two gives:
+To show that $v + W$ is a subspace of $V$, it suffices to show closure under addition and scalar multiplication.
+(See) Let $v + w_{1}, v + w_{2} \in v + W$.
+Adding these two gives

 $$ (v + w_{1}) + (v_{1} + w_{2}) = v + (v + w_{1} + w_{2}) $$

-Since $W$ is a subspace, it’s closed under addition, and by assumption $v$ is an element of $W$, so for some $w_{3} \in W$, the following holds:
+Because $W$ is a subspace, it is closed under addition, and by the assumption that $v$ is an element of $W$, there exists some $w_{3} \in W$ such that the following holds.

 $$ v + (v + w_{1} + w_{2}) = v + w_{3} \in W $$